 It really depends on what you like - eg the wilderness, go up north to the real highlands and get over to Skye for scenery.
 Or some tourist landmarks like Inverness/Loch Ness and nearby Culloden centre for a bit of history.
 Edinburgh for the capital city - loads of things to do there.
-Try to go to a Highland Games - plenty of those around in summer. over 5 years ago
+Try to go to a Highland Games - plenty of those around in summer. almost 6 years ago

 Basically a good round trip is up the west coast to Ullapool back down the the East via Inverness and Dundee.

 Places to visit, assuming a start from Glasgow:-

 Hill-house, Helensburgh.
 Rennie Macintosh's masterpiece, gives you a nice drive up the Clyde.
 Drive on - stop at the Loch Fynne Oyster bar for sea food as fresh and good as it can be.
 Drive on to Inveraray, visit the Jail or the Castle, both great.
 You now have a classic bit of road in front of you to Oban - one of those used in adverts and car shows, absolutely ace.
 Stay over in Oban and visit the Observatory.
 You can then either scuttle over to Mull from where you could take trips to Iona and Staffa (Fingals Cave), or carry on up the west coast into 'the Big Stuff'.
 I'd recommend statying in Glencoe rather than Fort William and getting you boots on, if you are reasonably fit.
 You've got choices of classic and spectacular hill-walks which are all miles better than trogging up the Ben.
 If you are fit do go over to Fort William and walk the Ring of Steal rather than the Ben; absolutely ace.